Tabbie Awards Anniversary:

-CLEVELAND (January 13, 2023) – The 2023 Tabbie Awards competition is open and accepting submissions from print and online publications worldwide.
-Celebrating its 20th year, the global b2b journalism competition gives editors, art directors, and publishers the opportunity to have their best work judged by peers throughout the world.
+CLEVELAND – The 2025 Tabbie Awards competition is open and accepting submissions from print and online publications worldwide.
+Celebrating its 22nd year, the global b2b journalism competition gives editors, art directors, and publishers the opportunity to have their best work judged by peers all over the globe.
 Publications need not be international in scope to qualify.

 Our annual MCS program puts your magazine in the hands of some of the most respected editors working in b2b journalism today and benefit from their colleague-to-colleague analysis of what you and your staff are doing right and what you could be doing better.